 If the dough seems dry add extra water 20mls at a time until the dough has a smooth elasticity, while being mixed.
 If the dough is too dry either machine will be clunking!

 With a stand mixer mix on medium speed until the dough is soft and elastic.
 Using Olive oil on your hands to stop the dough sticking, roll the dough into a tight ball, place back into the mixer bowl, cover with cling film and leave to double in size.

-Using either method, once the first prove is finished, knock back, restarting the mixing on the bread machine and removing the cling and mix for a further 10 minutes.
+Using either method, once the first proof is finished, knock back, restarting the mixing on the bread machine and removing the cling and mix for a further 10 minutes.

 Oil 2 x 20cmx20cm (8″ x 8″) square tins.

 Cover and leave to double in size.

 While the bread is proving, preheat your oven to 220C/200C fan oven, gas mark 7, 425F.